MRsteeds14/SOLRARC/README.md

 🚀 Conclusion & The Global Vision

-Title: The Future of Energy Equity
+# The Future of Energy Equity

 The Core Takeaway: We have built the infrastructure for the autonomous, intelligent Real-World Asset.
 The protocol being developed is a generalizable engine that can be applied to any data-producing physical asset—from solar to EV charging stations and smart-grid batteries.